 There are no gods but only one god which is Allah and Mohammad is his prophet (messenger).

 Ramadan begins at the first sighting of the new crescent moon and lasts until the next sighting.
 During this phase Muslims abstain themselves from food, drinks, and any bad conduct right from dawn to dusk.
 The entire month is transitioned into a spiritual journey of intermittent fasting, religious prayers, good conduct, and charity.
 As per hadith (sayings and doings of prophet Mohammad) Allah wishes to remind every Muslim, suffering of the less fortunate and be grateful In life.
-During the fast one sticks to just 2 meals a day.
+During observation of the fast one sticks to just 2 meals a day.
 Suhoor before Sunrise and Iftiyar after Sunset.
 Usually a cannon is fired to mark the end of fast for the day.
-As a tradition Muslims breakfast with consumption of dates and water.
-While some prefer to follow it with delicious starters and sweets as per their preference of taste, the health-conscious folks keep a mindful watch and prefer to make use of the opportunity to shed some extra weight.
+As a tradition Muslims break fast with consumption of dates and water.
+While some prefer to follow it with delicious starters and sweets as per their preference of taste, the health-conscious folks keep a mindful watch and prefer to make use of the opportunity to shed off those extra kilos.

 Fajr (before sunrise)

 Ramadan is observed as a spiritual journey where one can learn to practice discipline and control desires.
-Sacrifice, patience, generosity, and good behavior are few of the key virtues one can reflect upon self-introspection.
-It initiates the process of inner engineering, healing, and rebooting of the mind, body, and soul.
+Sacrifice, patience, generosity, and good behavior are few of the key virtues one can reflect upon self-introspection. the holy month initiates the process of inner engineering, healing, and rebooting of the mind, body, and soul.
 The magnitude of transformation is beyond explanation and can only be experienced.
-By the end of Ramadan a True Muslim is elevated to the epitome of Humanity.
-The world today largely speaks about the health benefits of intermittent fasting when being mindful.
+By the end of Ramadan a true Muslim is elevated to the epitome of Humanity.
+The world today largely speaks about the health benefits of mindful intermittent fasting.
 Ramadan is one such good example.
-I being a Muslim sharing my first hand experience.
-The results are phenomenal.
-Year after year I religiously follow the challenging path for 30 days in quest of repentance and forgiveness.
-By the end of it I can see and feel a visible difference.
-I come out clean with my faith revived each time, I feel lighter flushing out toxins and extra kilos.
+I being a Muslim sharing my first hand experience and I can vouch that the results are phenomenal.
+Year after year I religiously follow the challenging path for 30 days in quest to seek repentance and forgiveness.
+By the end of the Ramadan phase I can see and feel a phenomenal visible difference.
+I come out clean with my faith revived each time and feeling lighter flushing out toxins and extra kilos.
 It’s simply beautiful, you know!

 Eid is surely a perfect time to feast your eyes and appetite.
 If you're yet to attend an Eid party get to know some Muslim folks around you for an invitation or simply casually crash one as an acquaintance, in either case you're welcomed with open arms :))